emanuelef/python-mem-leak-exception/README.md

 # The Hidden Memory Leak in Python Exception Handling
+# ⚠️ **Note:** Most of this repository consists of experiments and alternative approaches to demonstrate Python exception memory leaks.
+If you want a single, clear way to observe the issue, run `traceback_accumulation_demo.py`.

 This repository contains a comprehensive demonstration of a subtle but significant memory leak pattern in Python applications that reuse exception objects.
 The code examples and visualizations help developers understand the issue and how to properly fix it.